Cycle intersection form and oscillation of graph eigenfunctions: Magnetic Hessian and the nodal-magnetic theorem

+By \eqref{eq:H_duality}, these coordinates are well-defined and separate cohomology classes.
+In other words, the pairing between \(C^1\) and \(C_1\) descends to a non-degenerate pairing between \(H^1(G,\R)\) and \(H_1(G,\R)\), and \eqref{eq:flux_coord_def} are the coordinates in the dual basis.

-Finally, while there is no \emph{canonical} identification of $H^1(G, \R)$ with a subspace of $C^1(G,\R)$, using the subspace $\Phi^{-1}Z \subset C^1(G,\R)$ for this purpose turns out to be especially convenient (this becomes even more apparent in \Cref{sec:magnetic}).
+Finally, while there is no \emph{canonical} identification of $H^1(G, \R)$ with a subspace of $C^1(G,\R)$, in \Cref{lem:Hodge_flat} below we will identify a subspace particularly suitable for the calculation of the Hessian of the eigenvalue $\lambda_k$.